-The Public Administration degree is of special interest to the working professional in public and notfor-profit organizations or those who wish to pursue a career in public management.
+The Public Administration degree is of special interest to the working professional in public and not-for-profit organizations or those who wish to pursue a career in public management.
 The course work is designed to provide the student with an understanding and working application of the principles essential to the effective management of all public agencies.
-Practicing professionals should begin study with PUB 402, Values and Ethics in Public Administration.
-"Practicing professionals" are those students who have one year or more in a first line or higher supervisory position.
-Other students in public administration should begin with PUB 301, Introduction to Public Administration which, for such students, is required prior to the five required courses listed below.
-Students who wish to take public administration courses without the experience or PUB 301 prerequisite may only take 400 level courses with permission of the ACE director or program coordinator.

-PORTFOLIO OPTION: UP TO 30 CREDITS
+PORTFOLIO OPTION:

+UPCT30 CREDITS